 From time to time, couponers take their love of a good deal too far by crossing over into coupon fraud.
 (If you don’t know what coupon fraud is — or you’re concerned about whether you’re committing coupon fraud — we’ve got an entirely different article for you.)

-In the last week we’ve got news on two separate coupon fraud cases — one with charges, another with convictions and sentencing.
+As audiences have been watching a comedic representation of coupon fraud with a new Kristen Bell crime movie, we’ve got news on two serious, real-life coupon fraud convictions.
 As retailers are trying to recover financially after Covid-19 lockdowns and slowdowns, it’s not the news we were hoping for.

 Here’s what you need to know: